wandb/wandbot/README.md

 WANDB_ENTITY="wandbot"
 ```

+Note, ensure that you have a git identity file which points to the credentials created for ssh access to repositories.
+The git identity file is typically located located at `~/.ssh/id_rsa` and the corresponding public key should be added to the github account.

 Once these environment variables are set, you can start the Q&A bot application using the following commands:

 ```bash